JoSAA Frequently Asked Questions (FAQs) 2022 - Check Here

 Q - How are seats allocated under JoSAA?

-Q - Will there be any spot round of allotment?
+Q - Will there be any spot round or special round of JoSAA allotment?

 A - No, the authorities will not conduct any spot round of seat allotment.
-However, after all the 7 rounds of seat allocation will be held, there will be a special round for NITs + institutes only.
-This will have new choice filling where all the candidates (including those who are already admitted, non-admitted and those who did not fill choices earlier) will be allowed to fill their choices.
+However, after all 6 rounds of JoSAA 2023 seat allocation will be held, there will be a special round for NITs + institutes only.
+This will have new choice filling where all the candidates (including those who are already admitted, non-admitted, and those who did not fill choices earlier) will be allowed to fill their choices.

 Q - Will candidates be required to report again, if they wish to upgrade?